North Hill, Spokane: History

 The area south of Garland Avenue was annexed into the city of Spokane in 1891, and the area to the north in 1907.
 At that time, it was nothing more than a rural area in ponderosa pine forest.
 Streetcars arrived in 1910 along the Post Street line as well as along Howard and Madison Streets and facilitated growth.
 Franklin Park, the largest park in the neighborhood, was graded and trees were planted between 1910 and 1912.

 By the 1920s, the Garland District began to take shape.
 It grew into the neighborhood's main center and remains to this day and important and historic commercial district in Spokane.
 In 1921 the Masonic Temple was built at Garland Ave. and Wall Street.
-The Benewah Milk Bottle building at Garland and at Garland and Post was built in 1935.
+The Benewah Milk Bottle building at Garland and Post was built in 1935.
 In 1945 the Garland Theater opened at Garland and Monroe.
 All buildings remain to this day.